Integrative Tumor Epidemiology Branch Research Areas

 - Designing and utilizing large-scale analytic tools for integrated data analytics of high dimensional, complex data;

-- Using publically available data from resources such as the The Cancer Genome Atlas (TCGA), ENCODE and Genotype-Tissue Expression (GTEx) projects, and the International cancer genome consortium (ICGC);
+- Using publicly available data from resources such as the The Cancer Genome Atlas (TCGA), ENCODE and Genotype-Tissue Expression (GTEx) projects, and the International Cancer Genome Consortium (ICGC);

 - Participating and contributing to large national and international consortia.

-DCEG investigators have been studying chordoma families with the goal of finding the mutated or altered genes that cause familial chordoma, and whether chordoma-prone families are at increased risk of other cancers.
-They are also trying to determine whether the genes altered in chordoma families play a role in the development of chordoma in people in the general population without family history of this cancer (sporadic chordoma).
 Investigators have identified germline duplication of the T gene as a major susceptibility mechanism in some chordoma families, and through subsequent analyses have identified multiple common and rare T variants associated with chordoma risk.
-Studies to identify additional susceptibility genes in chordoma families are ongoing.
+Studies seeking to identify additional susceptibility genes in chordoma families are ongoing.

-The goal is to study the genetic and environmental determinants of lung cancer using an integrative approach that allows the investigation of the process that begins with smoking initiation and persistence, continues with lung cancer development, and ends with progression to disseminated disease or response to therapy and survival.
-Investigators are using data from a large population-based case control study in the Lombardy region of Italy, called the Environment And Genetics in Lung cancer Etiology (EAGLE) study.
+ITEB investigators study the genetic and environmental determinants of lung cancer using an integrative approach that allows them to explore the process that begins with smoking initiation and persistence, continues with lung cancer development, and ends with progression to disseminated disease or response to therapy and survival.
+Investigators use data from a large population-based case-control study in the Lombardy region of Italy, called the Environment And Genetics in Lung cancer Etiology (EAGLE) study.